ReallyRealer/Hyde-Kido-Nanaya-Shiki-Expansion-Pack/README.md

 - MBAACC Tohno's standing B add is back (press B again after 5B it can also be increased if you hold it)
 - 214x adds reworked (214EX is more similar to MBAACC except doesn't force a wall bounce unless near)
 - 214EX can be canceled into feint by pressing D or doing the feint input
+- 421x new grounded series based on F-Tohno's 0202x in MBAACC
 - New Arc Drive
 - New Last Arc

+**Linne** - Literally just [this](https://wiki.gbl.gg/w/Under_Night_In-Birth/UNI2/Linne) (She can use her arc drive via 236+BC or 41236+D, also to do rapid beat instead of C_C follw up, hold upwards then press C again)

 # How to enable/disable Hyde announcer